ricky-bruner/Pantry-Perfect-Midstone/README.md

 ## Acknowledgments

-* Thanks to Nashville Software School for teaching me everything used in this project and how to think like a dev and figure things out!
+* Thanks to Nashville Software School for teaching me everything used in this project and how to think like a dev!
-* Special Thanks to [Kayla Reid](http://github.com/KaylaReid) for all of the advice, guidance, and wisdom that helped solve the many crises that arose during the development of this project
+* Special Thanks to [Kayla Reid](http://github.com/KaylaReid) for all of the advice, guidance, and wisdom that helped solve the many complications that arose during the development of this project under a time crunch.
-* Every student in Cohort 27 at NSS for all of the advice and suggestions that helped make this vision and reality.
+* Every student in Cohort 27 at NSS for all of the advice and suggestions that helped make this vision a reality.